rust-cli/book/src/tutorial/testing.md

 You can put this snippet of code in pretty much any file and `cargo test` will find and run it.
-All the magic is done by the `#[test]` attribute.
+The key here is the `#[test]` attribute.
-Just write a function that has some assertions in it and attach that attribute to it.
+It allows the build system to discover such functions and run them as tests, verifying that they don't panic.

 <aside class="exercise">